World's top finishing resource since 1989

 !
 Hi, Shankar.
 Thanks!

-This then begs the question of what wax or oil was applied to the phosphate, either deliberately or inadvertently, which may account for the salt spray survival time?
-I think if you degrease the panel after phosphatization to remove those greases and oils you may find that you won't even get 23 hours in normal atmosphere, let alone in a salt spray chamber :-)
+This begs the question of what wax or oil or rust preventative or top coat was applied to the phosphate, either deliberately or inadvertently, which may account for the salt spray survival time?
+I think if you degrease the panel after phosphatization to remove those greases and oils you may find that you don't even get 1 hour in a normal atmosphere, let alone in a salt spray chamber :-)

 Regards,